natepeteyellow/DPLearning/README.md

 * https://www.ece.rutgers.edu/~asarwate/nips2017/
 * https://gitlab.com/dp-stats/dp-stats/tree/master/dp_stats

 Normalized data for the project was sourced from <a href="https://github.com/mohamedameen93/German-Traffic-Sign-Classification-Using-TensorFlow">mohammedameen93's excellent repository</a>.
+Feel free to e-mail me at nathuan329@gmail.com if you have any questions (I will try my best to remember this project and answer them).